Christos1122/elk-project/README.md

 Commands for user to update and install everything correctly for use.
 1. Download the playbook in its entirety.
 2. Move files to ~/etc/ansible (create directory if not there)
-3. Move files "Ansible.cfg and Filebeat.cfg" to the "files" subdirectory.
+3. Move files "Ansible.cfg and Filebeat.cfg" to the "Files" subdirectory.
 Move files "Elk-Install, Install-docker&containers and Filebeat-Install" to the "Roles" subdirectory.
 Move the file "hosts" to main ansible directory.
 4. Edit hosts file to contain the IP address (as shown above) of the machines they want to have the playbook run on. -Also note machine IPs must be under subheadings that will correspond with install files to ensure correct files get installed on correct machines.
 5. Edit install files (Docker, ELK & Filebeat) to ensure hosts and remote user are correct in relation to “hosts” file subheadings and user account.
 6. Run command “ansible-playbook ~/etc/ansible/roles/Install_docker&containers”.